LiteObject/books-and-notes/CLEAN_CODE.md

 ## Chapter 17: Smells and Heuristics
 The final chapter provides a comprehensive list of "code smells" (indications of potential problems in the code) and heuristics (rules of thumb) for identifying and addressing these issues to maintain clean code.

-Certainly!
-Chapter 17 of "Clean Code" by Robert C. Martin, titled "Smells and Heuristics," provides a comprehensive list of code smells and heuristics to help identify and address issues in code.
-Here's an elaboration with bullet points and examples where applicable:

 ### **Smells and Heuristics Overview**
 - **Code Smells**: Indicators of potential problems in the code that may require refactoring.